 This feasibility study on Climate Proofing and Connectivity Improvement of Alotau Provincial Wharf forms part of the wider Asian Development Bank (ADB) technical assistance study under TA 8674: Trade and Transport Facilitation in the Pacific Regional Transport Sector, which commenced in July 2016 by ICF Consulting Services Ltd. In July 2015, the Strategic Climate Fund (SCF) Pilot Program for Climate Resilience (PPCR) Subcommittee endorsed additional financing of US\$5 million to upgrade the wharf.
 The Government of Papua New Guinea (PNG) requested a grant from the ADB for the rehabilitation and climate proofing of the provincial wharf at Alotau, the Provincial Capital of Milne Bay Province.
-In accordance to ADB Safeguard Policy Statement 2009 (SPS), a social safeguards due diligence was conducted as part of this feasibility study, to verify if there are any issues in relation to land acquisition, resettlement or impact on indigenous peoples and other vulnerable groups.
+In accordance to ADB Safeguard Policy Statement 2009 (SPS),1 a social safeguards due diligence was conducted as part of this feasibility study, to verify if there are any issues in relation to land acquisition, resettlement or impact on indigenous peoples and other vulnerable groups.

 Review of Design Options.
-There were four (4) design options reviewed for the climate proofing of the wharf (a) Option 1 - rehabilitation and strengthening of the existing structure; (b) option 2 - floating pontoon wharf; (c) Option 3 - replacement with a similar but climate proofed wharf; and (d) Option 4 - replacement with a climate proofed wharf with a dropped rear section.
+There were four (4) design options reviewed for the climate proofing of the wharf (a) Option 1 - rehabilitation and strengthening of the existing structure; (b) Option 2 - floating pontoon wharf; (c) Option 3 - replacement with a similar but climate proofed wharf; and (d) Option 4 - replacement with a climate proofed wharf with a dropped rear section.
 Options 2, 3, and 4, all require the demolition of the existing wharf after the completion of the new structure.
-The old wharf will remain in temporary or partial service until the construction completion of the new wharf.
 The technical description and assessment of the four options based on engineering, cost, social, and environmental assessments were presented to the key stakeholders last March 8, 2017, and from which Option 3A and Option 4A were initially selected as the preferred designs.
-Further discussions with the government have resulted to another option, Option 3B, which has the same layout at Option 4A but without the dropped level secondary deck.
+Further discussions with the government have resulted to the selection of Option 4B which has the same layout at Option 4A with the dropped level secondary deck.

 Project Benefits and Impacts.
 The improved wharf facilities will benefit an estimated 200 registered boat owners in Milne Bay Province, and about 2,500 dinghy owners or operators.
 Improvements in the provincial wharf will provide safer and easier facility for docking, loading, and unloading for the boat and dinghy owners/operators carrying cargo and passengers.
 Based on the latest population data, an estimated 170,000 people or about 36,000 households from Milne Bay Province will benefit from the project through improved wharf facilities.
-Following the previous annual trend on arrivals and departures of smaller passenger vessels in the provincial wharf, an estimated 7,600 passengers or visitors from various islands per year will directly benefit from the project.
+Following the previous annual trend on arrivals and departures of smaller passenger vessels in the provincial wharf, an estimated 7,600 passengers2 or visitors from various islands per year will directly benefit from the project.
+The construction of a new wharf, complete with deck lighting, access ramps, safety ladders, safety railings, security gates, and a secondary wharf with lower platform, will provide a safer and more convenient facility to boat crew/operators and passengers, especially the vulnerable and with limited mobility (i.e., elderly, pregnant women, patients in wheelchairs or in critical/emergency situations, and persons with disabilities).
+Short term employment is envisaged during construction for skilled and unskilled local workers, and hiring of long term supervising personnel for the new wharf operations is anticipated.
+Indirect impact on businesses or income generating opportunities, especially for nearby commercial establishments such as the supermarket, informal market, and transit hotel, are also expected during construction and operations of the new wharf.
 There are no potential negative social impacts aside from the anticipated impacts during construction stage, such as noise and dust pollution, traffic congestion at the landside, congestion at the provincial jetty, and construction safety issues, which will also be addressed under the Environmental Management Plan (EMP).